 Dr. Lorenz is a surgeon in the Head and Neck Institute with expertise in the surgical treatment of paraganglioma.
 He performs surgery to remove paragangliomas from the neck and also manages surveillance for patients with a hereditary susceptibility for paraganglioma.Dr.
 Lorenz also treats infrequent side-effects from head and neck paraganglioma tumors, including issues with speech or swallowing, should they arise.

 Dr. Adelstein is a medical oncologist in the Taussig Cancer Institute with expertise in the treatment of head and neck cancers.
 He provides recommendations for chemotherapy agents for individuals with malignant paragangliomas of the head and neck when necessary.

 Dr. Greskovich is a radiation oncologist in the Taussig Cancer Institute.
 He is an expert in radiation therapy for head and neck cancers.
 He provides radiation treatment recommendations for individuals with paragangliomas of the head and neck when indicated.

 Prior to Your Visit

-You may be contacted by Jessica Moline, our genetic counselor and clinical coordinator, to have a discussion regarding a time frame for your trip and what visits may be helpful to you based on your personal medical history and needs.
+You may be contacted by Jessica Marquard, our genetic counselor and clinical coordinator, to have a discussion regarding a time frame for your trip and what visits may be helpful to you based on your personal medical history and needs.
 If you are coming from out-of-town, we will make every effort to coordinate your visits as closely together as possible to help you minimize travel expenses.

 At Your Visit